 Pressure is exerted on your foundation due to collected water during the wetter seasons.
 However, in many cases, standing water will evaporate during the hot summer months, relieving the pressure.

 It may seem like a natural fix to the issue, but don’t be fooled!
 As soon as the water returns and the cycle repeats itself, the constant increase and decrease of pressure will cause stress on the substructure of your home.
-This, in turn, leads to costly foundation damage.
+This leads to costly foundation damage.

 As solid as you may think your home’s structure is, water will find every possible crack and crevice to enter.
 Over time, standing water can leak into your home, causing further water damage and leading to mold growth.